sw33ws/Python-Full-Course/README.md

 # Python-Code-Bro

-I'm following along with Code Bro's Python Full Course For Free
+Code Bro's 12 hour Python Full Course

 Open the main.py file to see the most important code!